 Why is the Risk Assessment important to an inspector?

-The risk assessment document will inform an inspector of everything that they need to know about the organisation.
+The assessment document will inform an inspector of everything that they need to know about the organisation.
 It will also show whether the employer understands their responsibility and how well they care for their employees.
-In addition, the risk assessment document will also show that the employer has a plan in place if anything occurs in the organisation.
+In addition, the assessment document will also show that the employer has a plan in place if anything occurs in the organisation.

-Employers who do not have an updated risk assessment document in place may face profound consequences that may lead to unwanted financial costs, negative impacts, and/or penalties.
+Employers who do not have an updated assessment document in place may face profound consequences that may lead to unwanted financial costs, negative impacts, and/or penalties.

 What are the distinct types of Risk Assessments?

 There is a variety of OHS risk assessments that can be conducted, including, but not limited to:

 A baseline risk assessment is conducted to establish a risk profile or a set of risk profiles.
 It is commonly used to prioritise action programs for issue-based risk assessments.

 The baseline assessment must be performed to obtain a benchmark pertaining to the types and the size of potential hazards that may impact the entire organisation.
 In addition, they must identify the major and significant risks followed by the prioritisation of risks and the evaluation of the effectiveness of current systems for risk control.

 Baseline assessments focus on a broad overview to determine the risk profile which must be used in subsequent risk assessments.